daveho/daveho.github.com/_posts/2017-01-05-parsing-c-using-clojure.md

 ## I hate parser generators

 The "traditional" way to implement a C parser is to use a parser generator such as [Bison](https://www.gnu.org/software/bison/).
 The parsing algorithm most commonly used in parser generators is LALR(1), which is a "bottom up" algorithm.
 Bottom up parsers can deal with difficulties like abstract vs. concrete declarator resolution fairly easily.
 However, I am not a fan of parser generators.
-My main objection to them is that you cede all control over parsing to the generated parser code, making error reporting and recovery quite complicated.
-Also, it is all too easy too easy to write grammar rules that can't be handled by the parsing algorithm (e.g., the dreaded "reduce/reduce conflict" for LALR(1) parser generators.)
-In any case, I'm not aware of any parser generators for Clojure.(1)
+My main objection to them is that you cede all control over parsing to the generated parser code, making error reporting and recovery quite complicated.(1)  Also, it is all too easy to write grammar rules that can't be handled by the parsing algorithm (e.g., the dreaded "reduce/reduce conflict.")
+In any case, I'm not aware of any parser generators for Clojure.(2)

 What I *do* like is parsing by recursive descent.
 This is a "top down" approach where the parser starts with the grammar's start symbol, and then applies productions to transform the start symbol into the sequence of input tokens being parsed.
-Recursive descent parsers are *predictive* because they can look ahead in the input token sequence to determine which production to apply next.
+Recursive descent parsers are *predictive* because they look ahead in the input token sequence to determine which production to apply next.
 This tends to work well in practice, as long as the grammar is structured in a way that the correct production can be predicted using finite lookahead (1 or 2 tokens, typically).
 For "reasonable" grammars, finding the correct heuristics to guide selection of productions tends to be fairly easy.

-One really awesome advantage of recursive descent is that it is easy to embed specialized parsing algorithms in a recursive descent parser.
+One really awesome advantage of recursive descent is that it is easy to embed specialized parsing algorithms.
 For example, parsing infix expressions can be awkward to do by recursive descent, because left associative operators require left recursive productions, which can't be directly implemented in a recursive descent parser.
 There are [workarounds](https://ycpcs.github.io/cs340-fall2016/lectures/lecture05.html), but they greatly complicate the grammar.
 However, there are specialized parsing algorithms for infix expressions, such as [precedence climbing](http://en.wikipedia.org/wiki/Operator-precedence_parser), which make parsing infix expressions incredibly easy.
 So, when a recursive descent parser needs to parse an infix expression, it can just switch over to a more suitable algorithm (e.g., precedence climbing) for the extent of the infix expression, and then resume recursive descent.

 Recursive descent and precedence climbing are powerful tools.
 Surely, they can handle C...right?

-The answer of course, is yes, they can.
+The answer, of course, is yes, they can.
 The bad news is that C's "official" grammar has constructs, such as the parameter declaration rules shown above, where finite lookahead is insufficient to determine which production to apply.
 So what do we do?

 ## Applying some moderate cleverness